About Our Program

 Schedule

-To get the idea, check out the 2024 SBC Program schedule; it lists all classes, demonstrations, concerts, and jams for the 2024 program.
-The 2025 Program schedule will be posted by mid-to-late December 2024.
+To get the idea, check out the 2025 SBC Program schedule, still up on the website.
+It lists all classes, demonstrations, concerts, and jams for the 2025 program.

 Orientation